 Since buying the company from his late Father’s estate and sleeping business partner, Ray Ashby has invested heavily in CNC cutting machinery and an Amada MP250 automatic conveyor at the 10,000 square foot factory in Essex.

-“It allows us to run 24 hours a day, seven days a week when we need to, and Radan gives us the best nests for each type of material and thickness.”
-On regular, repeat work, Radan utilises as much of the sheet as possible by creating nests just for the one job.
+“It allows us to run 24 hours a day, seven days a week when we need to, and RADAN gives us the best nests for each type of material and thickness.”
+On regular, repeat work, RADAN utilizes as much of the sheet as possible by creating nests just for the one job.
 For example, if they are making CCTV boxes there will be one program for the boxes and one for the lids – with a separate nest for each.

-And he says Radan ensures substantial time savings at the front end, enabling him to pass the files on to CNC Programmer/Operator Darren Callander as soon as the design has been approved.
+And he says RADAN ensures substantial time savings at the front end, enabling him to pass the files on to CNC Programr/Operator Darren Callander as soon as the design has been approved.

-Darren says: “Once I receive the files I import them into Radan – and if it’s already a Radan file I go straight to the nesting function to create the programs.”
-Which is a simple task, as the files show him the best way to utilise the sheet, how the program cuts, and the cutting order.
+Darren says: “Once I receive the files I import them into RADAN – and if it’s already a RADAN file I go straight to the nesting function to create the programs.”
+Which is a simple task, as the files show him the best way to utilize the sheet, how the program cuts, and the cutting order.

-In conclusion, Ray Ashby says: “Whether we’re making lift components in 1.0 – 20 mm mild steel, or 1.0 – 8.0 mm aluminium parts for the construction industry, Radan is an integral part of our arsenal of design and manufacturing CAD/CAM tools, meaning that we can offer our customers extremely competitive prices.”
+In conclusion, Ray Ashby says: “Whether we’re making lift components in 1.0 – 20 mm mild steel, or 1.0 – 8.0 mm aluminum parts for the construction industry, RADAN is an integral part of our arsenal of design and manufacturing CAD/CAM tools, meaning that we can offer our customers extremely competitive prices.”

 About the Company